3D render of IT-SPINS 3U CubeSat

 Status

-Deployed in June 2021, IT-SPINS has experienced intermittent communication with the SSEL ground station.
-The spacecraft is able to beacon properly, allowing SSEL researchers to monitor its health and general status.
-However, commanding of IT-SPINS has proven to be difficult.
-Of the many commands sent out by the SSEL ground station, IT-SPINS has only shown a responsive action to a very small precentage.
-As a result, the spacecraft has yet to orient itself correctly and any science operations have been put on hold indefinitely.
+Deployed in June 2021, IT-SPINS experienced intermittent communication with the SSEL ground station.
+The spacecraft was able to beacon properly, allowing SSEL researchers to monitor its health and general status.
+However, commanding of IT-SPINS proved to be difficult.
+Of the many commands sent out by the SSEL ground station, IT-SPINS only showed a responsive action to a very small precentage.
+As a result, the spacecraft was never able to orient itself correctly and any science operations were put on hold indefinitely.

-In the time since IT-SPINS launched, the SSEL team has investigated probable causes of the poor reception of the spacecraft's UHF transiever.
-While it is difficult to know for certain, our findings have shown that the UHF radio possibly has a narrower width front-end than was observed on the ground during pre-flight tests, meaning the radio is effectively deaf.
+During IT-SPINS' time on-orbit, the SSEL team investigated probable causes of the poor reception of the spacecraft's UHF transiever.
+While it is difficult to know for certain, our findings showed that the UHF radio possibly had a narrower width front-end than was observed on the ground during pre-flight tests, meaning the radio was effectively deaf.
 The same 1.5-kW amplifier used for HRBE, which also had reception problems, was re-installed in the SSEL ground station with the hope that an increased power output would compensate for the deafness.
 Alas, unlike HRBE, the amplifier did not improve IT-SPINS' reception capabilites.
-Running out of options, SSEL is hoping that further upgrades to the SSEL ground station, courtesy of the REAL mission, will provide the resources for a last-ditch effort to command IT-SPINS.
+Running out of options, SSEL was hoping that further upgrades to the SSEL ground station, courtesy of the REAL mission, would provide the resources for a last-ditch effort to command IT-SPINS.
+However, the upgrades to the ground station were incompatible with the control software for IT-SPINS and any further attempts to command IT-SPINS were abandoned.

 Additional Information